Neurocrine Biosciences Inc at Evercore ISI HealthCONx Conference

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director

-Yes.
-Good to see you, Josh, and I want to thank you very much for the opportunity to speak here at Evercore's meeting.
-Also, we will be m
+Yes, Josh, it's a good question.
+And good to see you, too.
+And thank you very much to you and to Evercore for the opportunity to speak here.
+Before I get going,